hborawski/UCI-Workshop-Starter/README.md

 }
 ```

 We are giving this element a type `div` and a ```string``` as a child.
 This will eventually render into an html element.
-This component doesn't need `props` yet, we will talk about props later.
+We will talk about props later.

 Now in `index.js` we need to import our new component and render it instead of the old `<div>Hello World</div>` we had in there: